Legler Systems Company | DB Menu | Contact Us | Help | Home |

 DB07 - Print Master File Records:

-DB08 - Enter User Control Records:
+DB08 - Enter User Control Record:

 DB09 - Print User Control Report: